andersjanmyr/blackboard/Readme.md

 * - Alexa, tell message board to add message for Nina
 * -> Please, record message for Nina
-* - Please, walk the dog when you come home from school.
+* - Please, walk the dogs when you come home from school.
 * -> Added message for Nina: Please, walk the dogs when you come home from school.

 ### Read a message